emily-yoon/poc-apollo-federation/README.md

 # poc-apollo-federation

+This is a proof-of-concept project for using [Apollo federation](https://www.apollographql.com/docs/apollo-server/federation/introduction/ ).
 ### Running
 Run `npm i && npm run server` and go to http://localhost:4000/graphql.
 This is the playground for the federated service.